OpenBankingUK/read-write-api-docs-pub/resources and data models/aisp/Balances.md

 ## Overview

-The Balances resource is used by an AISP to retrieve in bulk or single account balance information for a specific AccountId for that the PSU has authorised to access.
+The balances resource is used by an AISP to retrieve in bulk or single account balance information for a specific AccountId for that the PSU has authorised to access.

 This resource description should be read in conjunction with a compatible Account Information Services API Profile.